Belgian Congo: Interbellum

 During the economic boom of the 1920s, many young Congolese men left their often impoverished rural villages and were employed by companies located near the cities; the population of Kinshasa nearly doubled from 1920 to 1940, and the population of Elizabethville grew from approximately 16,000 in 1923, to 33,000 in 1929.
-The necessary work-force was recruited by specialised recruiting firms (Robert Williams & Co, Bourse du Travail Kasaï,..) and was in some cases supported by governmental recruiting offices (Office de Travail-Offitra,..).
+The necessary work-force was recruited by specialised recruiting firms (e.g. Robert Williams & Co, Bourse du Travail Kasaï) and was in some cases supported by governmental recruiting offices (e.g. Office de Travail-Offitra).
 In Katanga the main labour force were seasonal migrant workers from Tanganyika, Angola, Northern Rhodesia, and after 1926, also from Ruanda-Urundi.

 In many cases, this huge labour migration affected the economic viability of rural communities: many farmers left their villages, which resulted in labour shortages in these areas.
 To counter these problems, the colonial government used maximum quotas of "able-bodied workers" that could be recruited from every area in the Belgian Congo.
 In this way, tens of thousands of workers from densely populated areas were employed in copper mines in the sparsely populated south (Katanga).
 In agriculture, too, the colonial state forced a drastic rationalisation of production.
-The state took over so-called "vacant lands" (land not directly used by the local population) and redistributed the territory to European companies, to individual white landowners (colons), or to the missions.
+The state took over so-called "vacant lands" (land not directly used by the local population) and redistributed the territory to European companies, to individual white landowners (colons), or to the christian missions.
 In this way, an extensive plantation economy developed.
 Palm-oil production in the Congo increased from 2,500 tons in 1914 to 9,000 tons in 1921, and to 230,000 tons in 1957.
 Cotton production increased from 23,000 tons in 1932 to 127,000 in 1939.

-The mobilization of the African workforce in the capitalist colonial economy played a crucial role in spreading the use of money in the Belgian Congo.
+The mobilisation of the African workforce in the capitalist colonial economy played a crucial role in spreading the use of money in the Belgian Congo.
 The basic idea was that the development of the Congo had to be borne not by the Belgian taxpayers but by the Congolese themselves.
 The colonial state needed to be able to levy taxes in money on the Congolese, so it was important that they could make money by selling their produce or their labour within the framework of the colonial economy.